Table of Contents

 If you’re writing an article on “Overlooked Tourist Spots in Spain,” and you’ve come up with 12 of them, then you should write about 12 of them.
 If you leave one out, you’re giving somebody else a chance to write about it and rank for that keyword instead.
 On the other hand, if you force a mediocre entry because 13 is a prime number and you read that prime numbers draw in clicks, then you’re compromising the quality of your content.
 One of your entries will feel dull and forced.

 Dull, uninspired content is death to SEO.
 Every second that your readers spend looking at a boring paragraph makes it more likely that they’ll click the back button and leave your page.

 This is a listicle.
 It’s seven entries long.
 Why?
 When we brainstormed, we came up with seven things that we wanted to say.
-We didn’t pick it because it’s a prime number.
-This approach has worked pretty well for us, and we strongly recommend that you do things the same way.
+We didn’t pick it because it’s prime; that was a happy coincidence.
+This approach has worked pretty well for us, and we recommend that you do things the same way.

 SEO is important, but it’s possible to overthink it.
 As the people who actually design the search engine algorithms keep telling us over and over, the most important thing is to have high-quality content.
 Everything else comes second.

 Is There Such a Thing as Too Long?

 Not necessarily.
 If your list has more than 30 entries, you might want to consider breaking it up into two or more articles—but there have been plenty of successful listicles of that length or longer.

 Just be careful to match the length of each entry to the length of the list.
 If your article is “5 Tips for Giving a Great Speech“, each tip should be pretty comprehensive.
 On the other hand, if it’s “33 Tips,” then spend no more than a paragraph on each one.
 Potentially spend just a sentence or two.
 If you want to go into any of them in more depth, write another article, and then link to it.
 (Internal links make Google happy, too.)